georgecretu26/airport-shops/README.md

 ## Future Improvements

-- Backend Deployment: Configure and test backend deployment using cloud services like AWS or Azure.
 - Enhanced Security: Implement JWT authentication for secure API access.
 - Scalability: Optimize the application for scalability, considering cloud-based database solutions.
 - User Interface: Improve the user interface and experience with more detailed facility information and better design.